rashyd-hasratov/mybike-landing/README.md

 This project is MyBike adaptive landing page.
 The page briefly presents the brand and contains a block of contacts for communication.
-To move around the page, a scroll or pull-down menu is used.
+To move around the page, a scroll or menu is used.

 During the development of the landing, the following technologies were used:
 - HTML